eenti-utils/batchr/README.md

 - concurrently
 - all, or some combination of the above

-The `batchr.Batcher` object collects the items into groups (i.e. _batches_) and processes each group.
+The `batchr.Batcher` object collects the items into groups (i.e. _batches_,) and processes each group.

 The examples following use a user-defined data type called `Cupcake` as the item type.